hwensler/XamarinDnDEngine/ReadMe.txt

 Getters and setters aren't tested (save for one of each in MonsterTest) because that code is part of visual studio/C# and if it's broken... then there's something deeply wrong with visual studio and C#

-Screencaps of the running project are in /Documentation/Week5 screencaps
+Screencaps of the running project are in /Documentation/Week5 screencaps.

+Please run in android emmulator.